 - Anonymise any scenarios before pasting into AI tools

-- Do not uploading documents with real employee data
+- Do not upload documents with real employee data

-- Use dummy data when testing or experimenting
+- Use dummy data when you test or experiment

 HR is all about trust – and trust is easy to lose if employee information is mishandled.

-It might seem harmless to share a login for an AI tool among your team – but in HR, that’s a risk you can’t afford.
+It might seem harmless to share a login for an AI tool among your team.
+In HR, that's a risk you can't afford.

-Shared credentials can make it impossible to track who accessed what, when.
-They also make it easier for accidental misuse or intentional abuse to go unnoticed.
+Shared credentials can make it impossible to track who accessed what, and when.
+They also make it easier for accidental or intentional misuse to go unnoticed.
 If someone inputs sensitive HR data into a public tool under a shared login, you may not even know it happened – and by then, the damage is done.

 Instead: